szandany/scrubber/ReadMe.txt

 This app will help you scrubb any sensitive data from your datical file.

-The app will not modify your actual file, instead it will create a scrubbed copy of your file..
+The app will not modify your actual file, instead it will create a scrubbed copy of your file...

 The two most common files that would typiclly be used are: daticaldb.log and datical.project However this app can handle any text file.